 What is dermal filler therapy?

 Dermal filler therapy has been widely accepted by patients in North America, much more so than cosmetic dentistry.
-You don’t need to believe me — just ask the women in your life and your female patients if they have heard of dermal fillers injections.
+You don’t need to believe me — just ask any esthetic patient if they have heard of dermal fillers injections.
 Ask patients if they have ever had Botox or dermal fillers and you will quickly find that these are immensely popular esthetic therapies.

-Simply put, a dermal filler injection is a material injected underneath the skin in the nasolabial fold, marionette lines, and oral commissures, which plump up these areas and smooth out the wrinkles.
+Simply put, a dermal filler injection is a material injected underneath the skin in the nasolabial folds, marionette lines, cheeks, and oral commissures, which plump up these areas and smooth out the wrinkles.
 Lip augmentation is also done with dermal fillers.
 Traditionally, plastic surgeon and dermatologist offices provide these services.
-Notice that I said their “offices” provide these services.
-Most dermal fillers are placed by nurses and medical estheticians who work in the office of a plastic surgeon or cosmetic dermatologist.
+Today these services can be provided by MDs, dentists, nurses and medical estheticians who work in a medical / dental office or medspa.

 Calcium hydroxylapatite is a naturally occurring substance in the body that is used in a popular dermal filler called Radiesse.
 Radiesse is a thick, viscous material that typically lasts longer than hyaluronic acid fillers because it takes longer for the calcium hydroxylapatite material to break down.
 In addition, as the calcium hydroxylapatite breaks down, the body naturally replaces it with collagen, which keeps the area free of wrinkles longer.

 The choice of dermal filler material is very important depending on the areas that are being injected and corrected.
 It’s essential to know which material is being used, and as with everything else, the right material should be used with the right application.
 This obviously comes with proper dermal filler training.